packetcat/twitter-advertiser-list-converter/README.md

 - PyPDF2
 - python-twitter

+## Twitter API key requirements
+To use this script you will need a set of Twitter API credentials.

+This can be obtained via [Twitter Application Management](https://apps.twitter.com/).

 ## Input file requirements
 To use this script you will need a PDF list of your Twitter advertisers.